janeheng20/Travel-Agency-Booking-System/README.md

 ## How to Use the Program

 1. **Start the Program**: Launch the program to begin the interactive session.
+2. **Choose Your Package**: Choose pre-defined package or customize your own hotel booking.
-2. **Select Destination**: Choose the destination you are interested in.
+3. **Select Destination**: Choose the destination you are interested in.
 Available options include Melaka, Langkawi, and Kuala Lumpur.
-3. **Browse Hotel Options**: Once you select a destination, browse through the list of available hotels.
+4. **Browse Hotel Options**: Once you select a destination, browse through the list of available hotels.
 For each hotel, you can view:
    - Hotel Name
    - Features and Amenities
    - Customer Ratings and Reviews
    - Room Prices for Different Types of Accommodation
-4. **Choose Your Hotel**: Select your preferred hotel and proceed to review the details.
+5. **Choose Your Hotel**: Select your preferred hotel and proceed to review the details.
-5. **Make Your Booking**: Confirm your selection and simulate your booking process (for demonstration purposes).
+6. **Make Your Booking**: Confirm your selection and simulate your booking process (for demonstration purposes).

 ## Technologies Used